phuc-nt/slack-browser-mcp-server/INSTALL.md

 npx tsx src/test-all-tools.ts
 ```

-### Test with Claude Desktop
+### Test with Your AI Client

-After restarting Claude Desktop, test with questions like:
+After restarting your AI client (Claude Desktop, Cline, Cursor, etc.), test with questions like:

 - "List all channels in my Slack workspace"
 - "Search for messages about 'meeting' in the last day"